Luxembourg in the Eurovision Song Contest: Heads of delegation

 Each participating broadcaster in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
 The delegation, whose size can greatly vary, includes a head of press, the performers, songwriters, composers, and backing vocalists, among others.
-The Luxembourgish head of delegation in 2024 and 2025 been Eric Lehmann, whilst David Gloesener will be Head of Delegation for the 2026 contest.
+The Luxembourgish head of delegation in 2024 and 2025 been Eric Lehmann, whilst Elisabeth Conter was Head of Delegation for the 2026 contest.

 Conductors

 In contests where an orchestra was provided, a conductor was required to lead the musicians during each country's performance.
 Broadcasters were able to provide their own conductors or could call upon the services of the conductor appointed by the host broadcaster.
 The conductors which led the orchestra during the Luxembourgish entries each year are listed below.